dominodatalab/cdk-cf-eks/convert/README.md

 This will provision an IAM role that *only has permission to CloudFormation and _nothing else_*.

-Once this is provisioned, run `convert.py`'s `delete-stack` command and follow its instructions:
+Once this is provisioned, run `convert.py`'s `delete-stack` command and read its instructions:

     ./convert.py delete-stack --region us-east-1 --stack-name mystack

+    Manual instructions:
     First run this delete-stack command using the cloudformation-only role:

     aws cloudformation delete-stack --region us-east-1 --stack-name mystack --role arn:aws:iam::1234567890:role/cloudformation-only